Skip to main content

 SHOW DNODES;

-This command lists all the data nodes in the cluster, including fields such as the dnode ID, endpoint, and status.
+This lists all the data nodes in the cluster, with fields including the dnode's ID, endpoint, and status.

 Delete Data Node

 Note that deleting a dnode does not stop the corresponding process.
-It is recommended to delete a dnode before stopping its associated process.
+It is recommended to stop the process after deleting a dnode.

 Modify Data Node Configuration